yugabyte/yugabyte-db/docs/content/preview/api/ycql/ddl_create_index.md

 After creating a set of indexes with their backfill deferred, you can then trigger a backfill job for the entire batch of indexes (on the same table) in one of the following ways:

-1. Creating a new index, that is not deferred:
+- Create a new index that is not deferred:

     ```cassandraql
     CREATE DEFERRED INDEX idx_1 on table_name(col_1);        // No backfill launched.
     CREATE DEFERRED INDEX idx_2 on table_name(col_2);        // No backfill launched.